As one problem snowballs into another, Minnesota farmers, propane dealers and many residents are caught in a balancing act.

-Russell Rueckert, operations manager for Litchfield Oil & Propane, said last week for a day he was out of propane.
-His company houses two 30,000-gallon and 18,000-gallon propane tanks.
-Currently, one of the 30,000-gallon tank and 18,000-gallon tank are empty.
+Russell Rueckert, operations manager for Litchfield Oil & Propane, said he was out of propane for a day last week.
+The company houses two 30,000-gallon and two 18,000-gallon propane tanks.
+Currently, one of the 30,000-gallon tanks and an 18,000-gallon tank are empty.

-“I believe at this moment we have 10 percent in the 30,000-gallon tank,” Rueckert said.
+“I believe at this moment we have 10 percent in the 30,000-gallon tank,” Rueckert said Monday.
 “If we don’t get more, that’ll be gone by the end of the day.”

 “As of right now, we have been able to get enough propane to continue to stay dry,” Haag, board member for the Minnesota Corn Growers Association, said Monday.
 “But I know it has affected some other areas in the state and in other states.
 They were there this morning to fill us up again.
 So things are getting a little better, but it’s still tight.”